futureflsl/sample-biopsy/README.md

 ## Deployment<a name="en-us_topic_0182554631_section147911829155918"></a>

-1. Access the root directory where the face emotion application code is located as the  Mind Studio  installation user, for example,  **_/home/ascend/sample-faceemotion**.
+1. Access the root directory where the biopsy application code is located as the  Mind Studio  installation user, for example,  **_/home/ascend/sample-biopsy**.
 2.  <a name="en-us_topic_0182554631_li08019112542"></a>Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library, and configuring Presenter Server.
 The Presenter Server is used to receive the data sent by the application and display the result through the browser.

     **bash deploy.sh** _host\_ip_ _model\_mode_